Welcome

 The loopMIDI application creates virtual (or loopback) MIDI ports.
 MIDI berry provides a connection between the Morph's Bluetooth MIDI ports and the virtual MIDI ports.
 In your music application, you connect to the virtual port created in loopMIDI.
 Screenshot examples below show loopMIDI with the virtual port, MIDIberry with the connection made, and a couple of applications using the vitrual port to get MIDI input from the Morph.

-• virtual port "MorphMIDI Port" created in loopMIDI (type in the field, then click "+") virtual MIDI port in loopMIDI
+virtual port "MorphMIDI Port" created in loopMIDI (type in the field, then click "+")

-• connection between Morph bluetooth and "MorphMIDI Port" made in MIDIberry (just tap on an input port and an output port to connect them) virtual MIDI port in loopMIDI
+connection between Morph bluetooth and "MorphMIDI Port" made in MIDIberry (just tap on an input port and an output port to connect them)

-• virtual port "MorphMIDI Port" selected in the MIDI setup prefs of Bitwig Studio MIDI from Morph into Application on Windows 10
+virtual port "MorphMIDI Port" selected in the MIDI setup prefs of Bitwig Studio

-• virtual port "MorphMIDI Port" selected in the MIDI setup prefs of FL Studio MIDI from Morph into Application on Windows 10
+virtual port "MorphMIDI Port" selected in the MIDI setup prefs of FL Studio

 iOS